AndiEcker/AcuSihotInterfaces/README.md

 * Guest Changes
 * Occupation Changes

-The [SysDataMan application](#sysdataman-application) can be used for to manually synchronize and/or compare client and reservation data between our three systems (Acumen, Salesforce and Sihot).
+The [SysDataMan application](#sysdataman-application) can be used to manually synchronize and/or compare client and reservation data between our three systems (Acumen, Salesforce and Sihot).